Routing-based technique for defect mitigation in quantum error correction

-The requirement for handling ancilla qubit defects on the code's boundary is simpler, but stricter.
-In \textbf{V} and $\bm{\Lambda}$ rounds for an ancilla qubit defect on the boundary, a particular adjacent ancilla qubit performs the stabilizer measurement for the defective ancilla qubit.
-So the only requirement is that the adjacent ancilla qubit is not defective or needed for handling another ancilla qubit defect.
-This is the only case where a two-qubit defect cluster can make it impossible to perform Halma, and we will have to resort to deforming the boundary of the code following \cite{wei_low-overhead_2024}.
+The circumstance with handling ancilla qubit defects on the code's boundary is simpler, but imposes a stricter condition.
+In \textbf{V} and $\bm{\Lambda}$ rounds, a particular adjacent ancilla qubit measures the weight-2 stabilizer for the defective ancilla qubit on the code boundary.
+So, the only requirement is that this adjacent ancilla qubit is not defective.
+In this case, a two-qubit defect cluster can make it impossible to perform Halma, and we will have to resort to deforming the boundary of the code following \cite{wei_low-overhead_2024}.